The Prisoner HIER KLICKEN FÜR DEUTSCHE FASSUNG

 Jack Shapman's Production Designs Image Gallery (3:45) contains many wonderful concept drawings.
 Attached to this gallery film is a somewhat strange television interview with Patrick McGoohan, who is visibly irritated by the inane questions.

-The DVD-ROM area in each of the seven discs also contains pdf-files with several script versions of all episodes and a lot more material from the production of the series - as much as in a small library.
+The DVD-ROM area in each of the seven discs also contains countless PDF files with several script versions of all episodes and a lot more material from the production of the series - as much as in a small library.